Dokosoko-AI/dokosoko-docs/src/content/docs/guides/generated-sdks.md

 ## Create or import a package

-Open **Catalog → SDKs** and either create a package identity or import one exact release from a supported public registry or HTTPS Git repository.
+Open **SDKs and packages → Packages** and either create a package identity or import one exact release from a supported public registry or HTTPS Git repository.
 Supported ecosystems include npm, PyPI, Go modules, and Cargo.

 Every release must use an exact version or immutable resolved commit.
 Version ranges, `latest`, and automatic upgrades are rejected.